Therapist Or Psychologist?

 Types of mental health professionals

-There are many types of therapists, all of which cover various areas of mental health.
-Understanding the difference between each type of therapist can further guide you in choosing your provider and finding a therapist who can meet your specific needs.
+There are many types of therapists, all of which cover therapy in various areas of mental health.
+Understanding the difference between each type of therapist can further guide you in choosing your provider and finding a therapist from a roster of qualified therapists who can meet your specific needs.

 Psychologists: How they differ from therapists in treatment

-Counseling psychology practitioners provide support and guidance and can help clients make decisions, find support, and clarify their feelings.
+Counseling psychology practitioners provide support and guidance and can help clients make decisions, find support, and clarify their feelings in therapy.
 They often work as part of a team when tackling a client's concerns.
 For example, they might work alongside a psychiatrist to refer clients requiring medication.
-A psychologist can work in many practice areas; however, not all psychologists work in clinical psychology or with clients.
+A psychologist can work in many practice areas; however, not all psychologists work in clinical psychology or therapy with clients.

 Marriage and family therapists: A look at therapy options